6 Ways to Reduce Hot Water Costs Without the Cold Showers

 Instant water heaters can be set at 50°C as water isn’t stored in a tank and so doesn’t run the risk of growing bacteria.

-Running your hot water system off-peak is another great way to save and reduce hot water costs.
+Running your hot water system off-peak is another great way to save energy and reduce hot water costs.
 This involves connecting your hot water tank to its own dedicated circuit that is billed at off-peak prices.

 Energy suppliers charge off-peak rates to incentivise consumers to make the switch and take pressure off the system during high demand times.